conedevelopment/wp-theme-alpha/README.md

 ## Description

 Alpha is a clean and minimalistic magazine/blog theme for those who like to create content each day.
-It is ideal for creators too because it supports a portfolio CPT.
-The theme is user-friendly, responsive, retina ready and performs well.
+It is user-friendly, responsive, retina ready and performs well.

 ## Information